AlexLewis10/numerals/README.md

 ## Numerals
-A simple kata for some TDD practice using nodeJS and jest.
+A simple kata for some TDD practice using nodeJS and Jest.

 ### The Brief
 Write a method that takes a number and converts it to the according String representation.